-The behavior of the function / sound buttons on a cab are not defined by the DCC system but rather the decoder in the locomotive defines which sounds are controlled by which button.
+The behavior of the function buttons / sound buttons on a cab are not defined by the DCC system.
+The decoder in the locomotive defines which sounds are controlled by which button.
 The DCC system only sends button commands to the locomotive.
 How the loco responds to the button being pressed is decided by the locomotive DCC decoder.
 To find out what button does what function, or triggers a certain sound on your locomotive, read the documentation that came with the loco, consult the company's website or contact them by phone.

 The Function keys are the number keys on the keypad.
 The numbers on the display match the buttons on the cab.
 Example: 5 on the display means you pressed the 5 / F5 button on the keypad.
 Note: If your locomotive decoder is not programmed to respond to 5 / F5 then it will do nothing.